jliszka/probability-monad/README.md

 Methods for manipulating distributions include:

-- adding, subracting, multiplying and dividing distributions
+- adding (convolution), subracting (cross-correlation), multiplying and dividing distributions
 - producing joint distributions from single distributions
 - conditional distributions (amounts to a filter)
 - mapping and flatMapping values inside the distribution